top of page

 Explore Further!

 Want to learn more?
-Circuit simulator apps, like "Circuit Builder," are a fantastic way to experiment and explore circuits virtually!
-You can add components, move them, and see the results.
+Circuit simulator apps, like "Circuit Builder," offer a fantastic way to experiment and explore circuits virtually!
+It’s a fun, safe and interactive tool to bring circuit concepts to life.
+You can add components, move them and see the results.
 Give it a try!